Things to Do in Gatlinburg with Kids: A 2026 Family Guide

 The town is built for kids: arcade halls, mini golf, pancake houses, and easy access to one of the most family-perfect national parks in America.

-Top kid-friendly things to do in Gatlinburg
+Best things to do in Gatlinburg with kids

 Walk-through shark tunnel and one of the better aquariums in the Southeast.